Pussy cat, pussy cat where have you been?

 You ever think about it?
 Here is a cat that has been given probably the greatest opportunity of his life, the chance to see the queen.
 To enjoy all the privileges of meeting monarchy.
 Now I don’t know your opinion of the royal family but most of us are curious enough by nature to jump at a chance to meet Queen Elizabeth and all her children, even if it is morbid curiosity.

-I wonder on this, the last Sunday of the year, how many of us could testify to having wasted precious moments with the necessary when much greater opportunities lay at hand.
+I wonder this morning how many of us could testify to having wasted precious moments with the necessary when much greater opportunities lay at hand.

-The second thing is that you have the same twenty four hours in your day as everybody else, the same twenty four hours that Justin Trudeau has in his day and Donald Trump has in his day and regardless about how you feel about them personally, they both have countries to run.
-God doesn’t give some people thirty-hour days and other people ten-hour days, every one of us gets twenty-four hours in our day, and every hour has sixty minutes in it, and every minute has sixty seconds in it.
+The second thing is that you have the same twenty four hours in your day as everybody else, the same twenty four hours that Steven Harper has in his day and Barak Oboma has in his day and they both have countries to run.
+God doesn’t give some people thirty hour days and other people ten hour days, everyone of us gets twenty four hours in our day, and every hour has sixty minutes in it, and every minute has sixty seconds in it.
 We all get the same amount of time in our day, but each one of us will determine how we are going to spend those hours.

 Somebody once said “We waste our time as if it were as worthless as money!”
 You can always make more money but when time is gone it’s gone forever.